 "In the new world, it is not the big fish that eats the small fish, it's the fast fish that eats the slow fish." — Klaus Schwab.

-Unfortunately, microservices is the development standard for any big project today.
+Unfortunately, microservices are the development standard for any big project today.
 There are many reasons for that.

 The whole industry is now on the hype of containerization, scrum, DDD.
 And microservices in some way borrowed ideas from each of them.
 Businesses want an independent cross-functional team that encapsulates all internal details of their domain and has explicit integration points with other services.
 And these teams need to be relatively small (two pizza teams) and be able to solve problems quickly but at the same time have all the resources to deliver functionality.
 The key thing with the microservices view of the world is that services should organize around business capabilities instead of technologies, which is most common in big companies.